 No. This isn’t advisable.
 Only let our designated technicians inspect and perhaps replace your equipment.
 Discharging a fire extinguisher could cause a drop in the content’s pressure hence making it useless or less effective.
 If your extinguisher has a pressure gauge, always ensure that the pointer is in the green section.

-The size of a fire a specific fire extinguisher can handle depends on technique used and the extinguisher’s size.
+The size of a fire a specific fire extinguisher can handle depends on the technique used and the extinguisher’s size.
 Most extinguishers will have a rating before the letter discussed above.
 Class A extinguishers are rated in comparison to what a gallon of water can do.
-2A means it’s as effective as 2 gallons of water.
+2A means it’s as effective as two gallons of water.
 The other classes estimate fire size by feet.
 10C means it can tackle a 10-square-foot fire.

 Fire Alarm FAQs

 A fire alarm can be ionized or photoelectric.
 Photoelectric alarms are good at detecting smoke while ionization alarms are best for fast-moving fires that don’t smolder and smoke slowly.
 You will need a hybrid fire alarm or both types of alarms since you can’t dictate what kind of fire to expect.